MD-CWI/afivo-streamer/documentation/computational_domain.md

-# Defining the coarse grid
+# Defining the computational domain

 In Afivo the coarsest mesh, which covers the full computational domain, is not supposed to change.
 To create this mesh there is a routine